skypjack/entt/docs/md/entity.md

 Groups come in three different flavors: _full-owning groups_, _partial-owning
 groups_ and _non-owning groups_.
 The main difference between them is in terms of performance.<br/>
-Groups can literally _own_ one or more types of components.
+Groups can literally _own_ one or more component types.
 It means that they will be allowed to rearrange pools so as to speed up iterations.
-Roughly
-speaking: the more components a group owns, the faster it is to iterate them.
-On the other side, a given component can belong only to one group, so users have to define groups carefully to get the best out of them.
+Roughly speaking: the more components a group owns, the faster it is to iterate them.
+On the other side, a given component can belong to multiple groups only if they are _nested_, so users have to define groups carefully to get the best out of them.

 Continue reading for more details or refer to the inline documentation.